pleabargain/storyboard/README.md

 # grammar tracker tab
-This is automatically generated from a text file!
-It currently saves to file as json partially.
-It should load from json eventually but it doesn't yet.
+- The content in this tab is automatically generated from a text file!
+It currently saves to file as json.
+It should load from a student json file.
 The grammar tracker tab is generated from a text file.
 The keys for the generated input and sliders should also be generated as well e.g.

 if event == "generated key":
    pass